pnp/sp-starter-kit/solution/readme.md

-## sp-starter-kit
+## sp-starter-kit - V1

-This is where you include your WebPart documentation.
+This is a legacy project and is left for historical purposes.
+Use source from [source](../source) folder.

-### Building the code
+### Building the legacy project

 ```bash
 git clone the repo